 Sake consists of roughly 80% water.
-Therefore, it is not an exaggeration to say that without good water, you cannot make good sake.
-Luckily, about 70% of Japan's topography is actually mountainous, meaning it has an abundance of quality water.
+Therefore, it is not an exaggeration to say that without good water you cannot make good sake.
+Luckily, about 70% of Japan's topography is actually mountainous providing an abundance of quality water to the roughly 120o sake breweries currently operating today.

 Rice is the fundamental raw ingredient of sake.
 Although it doesn't have as much influence on the final product as koji does, or arguably even the yeast for that matter, the rice used is still crucial in making good sake.
 This is particularly the case with the premium categories which often call for special rice grown specifically for sake brewing (shuzokoutekimai, 酒造好適米).